yizeyi18/ScalES/doc/refactor2020.rst

   particular related to ISDF etc).
 Need to cleanup and remove the unused branches.

+- [ ] Prepare tutorial examples for PWDFT

+- [ ] Prepare a set of relatively robust default parameters, and simply the input file of the examples

 - [d] Simplified user input.
 Maybe INI, or benefit from a python interface like `ase`?